dotnet/docs-maui/docs/ios/xcsync.md

 ---
 # Xcode Sync (Xcsync)

+**This article applies to:** ✔️ .NET Core 9 Preview 7 SDK and later versions

-Xcsync is a tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
+Xcode Sync (Xcsync) is a tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
 The tool generates a temporary Xcode project from a .NET project and synchronizes changes to the Xcode files back to the .NET project.

 Supported file types include: